jpmckinney/image-proxy/README.md

 # Image Proxy

 A simple Express app for proxying and manipulating images, specifically headshots.

-See [node-imageable](https://github.com/sdepold/node-imageable) and [node-imageable-server](https://github.com/dawanda/node-imageable-server) if you need more flexibility.
+The code is just over 100 lines, making it easy to tailor to your needs.

 ## Getting Started